OUR STAFF

 Ashley N. Stoner, M.D.

-Ashley N. Stoner, MD, is an allergist/immunologist who specializes in the treatment of
+Ashley N. Stoner, MD, is an allergist/immunologist who specializes in the treatment of pediatric and adult allergic and immunologic disorders including asthma, food allergies, immunodeficiencies, drug allergies and allergic disorders.

-As a native Arkansan, she earned her undergraduate education at the University of
+As a native Arkansan, she earned her undergraduate education at the University of Arkansas in Fayetteville and her medical education at the University of Arkansas for Medical Sciences in Little Rock.

-University of Iowa in Iowa City, Iowa.
-She also participated in one year of allergy and
+Dr. Stoner completed a three-year pediatric residency at Arkansas Children’s Hospital in Little Rock and then completed a two-year allergy/immunology fellowship at the University of Iowa in Iowa City, Iowa.
+She also participated in one year of allergy and immunology research.

-national conferences on various allergy and immunology topics.
+Throughout her education, Dr. Stoner has published articles and presented research at national conferences on various allergy and immunology topics.
 She has a passion for treating all allergic diseases.

-spending time on Lake Ouachita with family and friends, calling the Hogs and traveling.
+Dr. Stoner lives in Little Rock with her husband, daughters and two dogs.
+She enjoys spending time on Lake Ouachita with family and friends, calling the Hogs and traveling.